liyy2/LSR-MP/README.md

 # Long-Short-Range Message-Passing

-* NIPS 2023 Submission 6195 Authors
+* ICLR 2024 Submission 4407 Authors

-* This repository is a comprehensive code base which implements Long-Short-Range Message-Passing as well as a spectrum of state-of-the-art models for molecular dynamics simulation
+* This repository is a comprehensive code base that implements Long-Short-Range Message-Passing as well as a spectrum of state-of-the-art models for molecular dynamics simulation

 * This code base is designed and optimized for Multi-GPU training